Aleksandar Hemon: Works

 In 2000 Hemon published his first book, The Question of Bruno, which included short stories and a novella.

 His second book, Nowhere Man, followed in 2002.
 Variously referred to as a novel and as a collection of linked stories, Nowhere Man concerns Jozef Pronek, a character who earlier appeared in one of the stories in The Question of Bruno.
 It was a finalist for the 2002 National Book Critics Circle Award.

-In June 2006, "Exchange of Pleasant Words" and "A Coin" was published by Picador.
+In June 2006, Exchange of Pleasant Words and A Coin were published by Picador.

 On 1 May 2008, Hemon released The Lazarus Project, inspired by the story of Lazarus Averbuch, which featured photographs by Hemon's childhood friend, photographer Velibor Božović.
 The novel was a finalist for the 2008 National Book Award, the 2008 National Book Critics Circle Award, and was named as a "New York Times Notable Book" and New York magazine's No. 1 Book of the Year.

 In May 2009, Hemon released a collection of stories, Love and Obstacles, which were largely written at the same time as he wrote The Lazarus Project.

 In 2011, Hemon was awarded the PEN/W.G.
 Sebald Award chosen by the judges Jill Ciment, Salvatore Scibona, and Gary Shteyngart.

 Hemon's first nonfiction book, The Book of My Lives, was released in 2013.

 Hemon's novel The Making of Zombie Wars was released in 2015.

 He published his second work of non-fiction, My Parents: An Introduction, in 2019.

 On August 20, 2019, it was announced that Hemon would co-write the script for The Matrix Resurrections alongside David Mitchell and Lana Wachowski.
 The film was released on December 22, 2021.

 His latest novel The World and All That it Holds was published on February 2, 2023.
+It was the winner of the 2023 Grand Prix de Littérature Américaine, which honors the best American novel translated into French and published in France.
+(The book was published in France as Un monde de ciel et de terre by Calmann-Lévy, translated by Michèle Albaret-Maatsch.)

 Articles

-In October 2019, Hemon joined many intellectuals in an international public outcry in response to the decision of the Nobel Committee to award Peter Handke a Nobel Prize in literature earlier that month (citing Handke's support of the late Slobodan Milošević and Bosnian genocide denial).
-Hemon wrote an opinion piece in The New York Times, published in the October 15 issue, criticizing the Nobel committee for its decision.
+In October 2019, Hemon joined many intellectuals in an international public outcry against the decision of the Nobel Committee to award Peter Handke a Nobel Prize in Literature earlier that month (they opposed the award because of Handke's support of the late Slobodan Milošević and the author's Bosnian genocide denial).
+Hemon wrote an opinion piece in The New York Times, published October 15, criticizing the Nobel committee for its decision.